faviaabazi/SkinDiseaseDetectionSystem/README.md

 This project leverages AI and deep learning to create a system for detecting skin diseases.
 The system enables users to upload images of affected skin areas and provides a preliminary diagnosis.
 Its purpose is to assist in early detection, particularly in underserved regions.

 ## Data Source
-The dataset used for training, validating testing the system was sourced from [DermNet](https://dermnetnz.org/images).
+The dataset used for training, validating testing the system was sourced from [DermNet](https://dermnetnz.org/images) and A-Derma Clinic in Tirana, Albania.

 ## Features
 - Preliminary diagnosis based on image uploads.